thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 * The `Name` property should be updated in the api/v1alpha1/`*_types.go`, where `v1alpha1` is the version used in the `operator-sdk create api` command.

 * The new property is updated in the `GreetSpec` struct.

-    * On top of the new property we add two markers to perform length validation (comments 1 and 2).
+    * On top of the new property, we add two markers to perform length validation (comments marked as 1 and 2).

-    * Note, the comment `//Name of the resource` above new property this will be displayed in the CRD as description.
-To create a new CRD from the project use `make manifests` the file will be created under 'config/crd/bases/'.
-Once deployed to the cluster the same will be displayed in `kubectl explain <crd-resource>`

     * Other section of the `greet_type.go` file remains unchanged

+*Note:- *
+> * The comment `//Name of the resource` above new property will be displayed in the CRD as description.
+> * To create a new CRD from the project use `make manifests` command in WSL2 the file will be created under 'config/crd/bases/'.
+Once deployed to the cluster the same can be viewed using `kubectl explain <crd-resource-name>` command.

 ```go
 package v1alpha1